34 Assisted Living Facilities in Rochester, MN

 BoomersHub found 34 assisted living options in the Rochester area.
 On average, these senior living communities in Rochester can cost $2983 per month (Genworth Cost of Care Survey 2021).
 We've compiled detailed information on pricing, amenities, and services each facility offers to help you narrow down your search.
 Whether you're considering luxury assisted living in Rochester or want to stick to a budget, we'll work alongside you.
 Our local advisors can help families make informed decisions for FREE in selecting the best-assisted living facility near Rochester.

 See The Best Assisted Living Facilities around Rochester

-According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Rochester is $2,983 per month, which is around 23% lower than the Minnesota average of $3,884.
-And as compared to the national monthly average of $4,000, Rochester Assisted Living cost is 25% lower.
+According to Genworth Financials' 2021 Cost of Care Survey, the average cost of Assisted Living in Rochester is $2983 per month, which is 23% to the Minnesota average of $3,884.
+And as compared to the national monthly average of $4,000, Dallas Assisted Living's cost is almost similar.

 Seasonal Temperatures: Rochester has a typical summer high of 82°F and a winter low of 5°F. And the yearly rainfall here is about 34 inches, while the snowfall is around 48 inch(es) on average.

 Air Quality: The Average air quality index rating is usually 52, which is lower than the national average of 58.
 The index rating at or below 100 is considered satisfactory.

 The health index of 92.7 indicates resourceful quality of healthcare services available for seniors, This index is higher than than the state average of 79.7.
 The Rochester hospitals cater their services to meet the treatment requirements of seniors and people of all ages.
 Therefore, you can rest assured of getting the best possible care in Rochester for any common or chronic health condition.

 What Are Alternate to Assisted Living Senior Care Options in Rochester, MN?